Prague is pretty.

 U Tri jelinku is a Czech restaurant that serves a range of cuisine, from traditional Czech to pasta to burgers and steak.
 They’re a TripAdvisor Certificate of Excellence awardee with a near-perfect 4.5-star rating.

 I read that they serve good kulajda which is a traditional Czech soup made with cream, mushroom, potato, egg, and dill.
 We were also planning on having the smazeny syr which is a Czezh fried cheese served with tartar sauce.
-You can check the full menu on their website.

 Address: Nerudova 206/4, 118 00 Malá Strana, Czechia